Friday, June 27, 2025

 Admittedly, Season of the Witch has some horror moments.
 Joan has freaky nightmares of being assaulted by that dark figure, who wears a weird mask and might not be human.
 And an experienced spellcaster warns Joan that using the magic for frivolous, selfish motives could invite the wrath of dark spirits, driving Joan to fear and paranoia after her extramarital tryst.

-However, if we're going with the more accurate title, Jack's Wife would be the most fitting.
+If we're going with the more accurate title, Jack's Wife would be the most fitting.
 This is the story of a woman who has been defined by her roles a wife and mother, but now, with her husband often absent and her daughter no longer needing her as a caregiver, Joan questions her worth and who she is.

 Much of Joan's day involves household chores.
 At night, when she and Jack attend parties in their middle-class suburban neighborhood, she's barely involved or noticed, and she sees all the other housewives who drink too much, have too much time on their hands, and are bored by their existence.
+She's referred to often as Mrs. Mitchell or simply Jack's wife.

 As the film opens, Joan dreams of following her husband through the woods.
 He reads a newspaper, oblivious as he whacks her in the face with tree branches before putting her on a leash and leaving her in a cage.
 The dream continues, and in her reflection, Joan sees herself as an old, ugly hag, her youth and life wasted.

-If nothing else, witchcraft gives her some purpose and some agency or at the very least something to do.
-However, much like Romero's later film Martin, about a young man who or may not actually be a vampire, Season of the Witch plays the magic angle ambiguously.
 Maybe the spell Joan casts causes her daughter's boyfriend to show up for some sex, or maybe the magic is a placebo, giving her the confidence to call him on the phone.
-He did seem into her before she got turned on to witchcraft.
+He seemed into her before she got turned on to witchcraft, referring to her as "Mrs. Robinson" and all but telling her he is down for some kinkiness.

 Joan isn't the only person connected to the film to have questions about themselves.
-It's possible to watch Season of the Witch and see Romero questioning and seeking his own identity as an artist and filmmaker.
+It's possible to watch Season of the Witch and see Romero seeking his own identity as an artist and filmmaker.

 The film arrived at an interesting point in his career.
 After the success of Night of the Living Dead, Romero would not return to zombies for another decade, devoting the interim to a variety of different projects, including a romantic comedy.
 None found much critical or commercial success at the time.
 Some have found cult audiences, and unsurprisingly, those are the ones where he more embraced the horror element.